-Primary Care Clinic Questions and Answers
+Primary Care Clinic Q&A

 Table of Contents:

 In general, a primary care physician is any physician that is trained in providing general, ongoing care to a wide variety of patients throughout their lifetime.
 A primary care physician may also be trained in other subspecialties, or work in an environment other than their own practice, such as a hospital or outpatient clinic.
 A geriatrician, who cares for older people and specializes in the necessary care for that group, may also be considered a primary care physician.
-It’s similar to a pediatrician, who can have their own practice in addition to working in other environments, and provide general care specifically to children.
+It’s similar to a pediatrician, who can have their own practice in addition to working in other environments and providing general care specifically to children.

 However, most of the general public understands a primary care physician as a “family doctor”, or general practitioner, which is someone who has their own practice or clinic, and can see patients from all ages and walks of life with various health concerns.